Always and Forever by Lorraine Zago Rosenthal #bookreview

 Review

-Need a fast paced thriller that has a bit of a horror feel…THIS IS IT!
+Need a dark story about ambition…THIS IS IT!
 Grab your copy today!

 I received this novel from the publisher for a honest review.